JagrutiRajput06/new/readme.md

-This is new git repo
+This is my new git repository.
-Learning git and github.
+For learning git and github.